BDSY6666/katacoda-scenarios/Auditing-Monitoring/step2.md

-1. In order to edit the website , login and install wordpress .
+1.In order to edit the website , login and install wordpress .

 ![Step Logo](./assets/Step2_11.png)

-2. Login to wordpress
+2.Login to wordpress

 ![A Logo](./assets/Step2_12.png)